 Of course, you can’t visit the Colombia Coffee Region without picking, sipping and sharing some coffee.
 Hacienda Venecia offers three types of lodging on their 100-plus-year-old coffee farm so you can wake up among the beans and birds of this charming farm.
 We arrived late in the evening and it wasn’t until we woke up the next morning in the Coffee Lodge, that we realized the beauty of the farm around us.

 Your mind will boggle with the insight you’ll gain into your daily cup of coffee with the farm tour that takes you from crop to cup.
 We toured a coffee plantation in Jamaica’s famed Blue Mountain region last year, and yet we had so much still to learn!
 Hacienda Venecia grows and processes the coffee onsite right up to the roasting stage (roasting is completed in individual export locations to ensure it is to local taste), so we were able to see a much larger portion of the overall process.
 We came away with a much better appreciation of what goes into every mug of java including what factors influence quality and flavour.
-Next time we’re making time for the Cupping and Barista Workshop!
+Next time we’re in the Colombia Coffee Region, we’re definitely making time for Hacienda Venecia’s Cupping and Barista Workshop!

 Orchids, orchards and Andean Motmots at Finca Romelia